Finley Stadium: Features

 The facility, designed by Derthick, Henley & Wilkerson and built by C&I Specialty, both of Chattanooga, contains 32 luxury sky boxes and 1,566 preferred seats with chairbacks.
 The $350,000 scoreboard includes a giant matrix screen and the Stadium Club can hold 250 for pregame or postgame functions.
 The press box can hold 60 media representatives, has three radio booths, and a television broadcast booth.
 Prior to 2015, on either side of the pressbox was the stadium's "Wall of Champions", featuring a plaque celebrating each of the 13 NCAA Division I FCS teams to have won a championship here.
 Identical home and visitors locker rooms contain a separate training area and coaches locker room, as well as an extensive player locker area.

 Adjacent to the stadium is the First Horizon Pavilion.
 The old Ross-Meehan Foundry has been renovated into an open-air pavilion which has become a favorite for tailgaters, complete with food and beverage concessions and a children's area.
-The pavilion offers tailgaters a perfect atmosphere around the stadium while providing protection from the weather without being indoors.